 The full report is embedded below.
 Especially relevant are the suggestions about setting expectations — telling people what they can expect to find and do on your page, and how you expect them, as fans, to interact with it.
 I also like the tips on creating timely content to keep the page fresh, including having a content calendar that helps you see if you’re following the 80/20 rule, where 80% of content is informational or entertaining and just 20% is strictly promotional (e.g. “Click here to read our Homecoming story”).

 Best is when you can use your Facebook page to engage your fans.
 Solicit their comments, then thank them for posting.
 Get a dialog going.
 Ask them to share photos or to vote on something.
-Altimeter’s report reminds you that you’ll need clear community guidelines for this so people know what’s appropriate.
+Altimeter’s report reminds you that you’ll need clear community guidelines for this, so people know what’s appropriate, especially if you’re working with a Facebook marketing agency.
 And you’ll need someone to monitor posts to enforce those guidelines.

 Here’s the full report: